Chart Color Schemes

 Chirnside Park features high concentrations of family households, with a higher-than-average median household size

-Family households account for 80.7% of all households, including 40.7% couples with children, 28.1% couples without children, and 11.2% single parent families.
-Non-family households make up the remaining 19.3%, consisting of lone person households at 17.5% and group households comprising 1.7%.
+Family households account for 80.7 percent of all households, including 40.7 percent couples with children, 28.1 percent couples without children, and 11.2 percent single parent families.
+Non-family households constitute the remaining 19.3 percent, with lone person households at 17.5 percent and group households comprising 1.7 percent of the total.
 The median household size is 2.8 people, which is larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households